 Since opening our doors in 2015, we’ve been on a relentless mission to make the creative field safer and more equitable by using art to make noise about it in public spaces, working to increase the number of women and BIPOC in leadership roles through our Creative Leaders Fellowship program and by educating art and design students about their power as change makers.
 Along with producing standout creative work, our dedication to that mission has earned BlackPaint a national reputation as advocates for industry reform and opportunities to spread our message of radical change from platforms like the TED stage, Creative Mornings and Apple’s Worldwide Developers Conference.

-They work best with brands that stand for something and aren’t afraid to be loud about it.
-Learn more about BlackPaint’s services here.
+We work best with organizations that stand for something and aren’t afraid to be loud about it, and limit the number of projects we take on to those we can devote our full time and talent to.
+Learn more about BlackPaint’s services HERE.

 THE GODDESS OF FIERCE PROTECTION

 In 2016, Planned Parenthood of Wisconsin commissioned us to paint a mural on their headquarters building to celebrate the organization’s 80th anniversary.
 The image we created for it, known as The Goddess of Fierce Protection, was shunned by a male-dominated review board.
 The mural never went up.
-The story of the Goddess’ rejection and resurrection was made into documentary short and is now showing at select film festivals.
-See the trailer HERE.
+But the Goddess wouldn’t go away and she wouldn’t be quiet.
+In the years since, she’s been projected onto buildings, waved on flags at protests and installed in the Milwaukee County Courthouse to serve as a reminder of the importance of equal representation in decision-making.
+The story of the Goddess’ rejection and resurrection was also made into a documentary that premiered at the 2019 Milwaukee Film Festival.